 The coalition prEUgovor suggests further measures to be adopted in order to include civil society in this process in a more effective manner and implement the necessary reforms more efficiently:

 1. It is necessary to cease with the practice of adopting laws in urgent procedures

 2. CSOs need to be effectively included in the process of drafting the Action Plans for chapters 23 and 24

 3. It is necessary that state institutions adopt the practice of submitting explanations regarding comments on draft regulations submitted by the CSOs.

-Members of the coalition prEUgovor are: ASTRA - Action Against Trafficking in Human Beings, Autonomous Women’s Center (AWC), Belgrade Centre for Security Policy (BCSP), Center for Investigative Reporting in Serbia (CINS), Center for Applied European Studies (CPES), Group 484 and Transparency Serbia (TS).
+Members of the coalition prEUgovor are: ASTRA - Anti Trafficking Action, Autonomous Women’s Center (AWC), Belgrade Centre for Security Policy (BCSP), Center for Investigative Reporting in Serbia (CINS), Center for Applied European Studies (CPES), Group 484 and Transparency Serbia (TS).